 We offer treatment for a variety of pests including rats, mice, wasps, fleas and bed bugs.

-The fee applies to homeowners as well as tenants in private rented and housing association properties.
+This fee applies to homeowners as well as tenants in private rented and housing association properties.
 We pay the charge for our tenants.

 Treatment is provided for the following pests in residential properties